Skip to main content

 1. To access your calendar settings, click on the settings icon located at the top of the page.

-3. Easily change your Outlook calendar views or sign out of your account from Calendar Settings, as shown below.
+3. Easily change your calendar views or sign out of your account from Calendar Settings, as shown below.

 4. By creating standardized templates, you can automatically populate event descriptions with ticket and client information placeholders, ultimately saving time for your team.